11 Crafty Dartboard Surrounds – Clever Ways to Protect Your Wall!

 This is another freestanding mount and background for a dartboard, but it could also be fixed to a wall.

 This surround is made up from lots of corks which are set on a board in a mosaic style pattern.
 Corks are ideal to use because they will absorb the impact of a dart when it strikes and the dart is unlikely to bounce out very far, if it bounces out at all.

 7. Framed felt dartboard surround

-An expensive custom design found on Etsy, but there’s no reason why you couldn’t give this a go at making it for yourself.
+An expensive custom design found on Etsy (plenty of crafted dartboard surround on there), but there’s no reason why you couldn’t give this a go at making it for yourself.

 The basic structure of the surround is a black wooden frame lined with red felt.
 That’s pretty much it.
 The frame will need to be strong of course so make sure your joins at the corners are good and you will need some strong brackets at the back because with the added weight of the dartboard it will be heavy.